devendranaga/linux-systems-programming-with-c/README.md

 # Systems Programming under Linux

+#### I Am restarting the development of this book ####

+Appreciate it if you want to support the development: https://leanpub.com/linuxsystemprogrammingwithc/

 Hello.
 Welcome to the Preface.

 The book tries to cover the systems programming under linux based operating systems in **C**.
 The most of the part in this book is my personal experience with programming in the systems level of the linux operating system.